Johannakronqvist/johannakronqvist/README.md

 ### Hi there 👋

 I am Johanna, a frontend developer and UX/UI designer, my focus is to design and develop clean, accessible, and beautiful applications.
-I am used to working with technologies like JavaScript, TypeScript, HTML, CSS and React, and UX tools like Figma ans Adobe XD.
+I am used to working with technologies like JavaScript, HTML, CSS, React and Flutter, and UX tools like Figma ans Adobe XD.

 [Visit my portfolio](https://johannakronqvist.com/):computer:

-🔭 I’m currently working on a project for a client, building a e-commerce using the MERN stack.
+🔭 I’m currently working as an app developer and UI designer at Grepit.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=johannakronqvist&size_weight=0.5&count_weight=0.5)](https://github.com/anuraghazra/github-readme-stats)